 How much marks a person need to get for PR in NAATI?

-Recommended score to get permanent residency in NAATI CCL is at least 63 out of 90.
-Candidates need to get 29 marks in each dialogue section.
+The recommended score to get permanent residency through NAATI CCL is at least 63 out of 90.
+Candidates need to score 29 marks in each dialogue section.

-NAATI CCL test remains valid for three year, while the IELTS test is valid for 2 years.
+The NAATI CCL test remains valid for three years.

 The significance of the NAATI CCL test: